liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 First you instantiate the `context` variable and its attributes you configured in your Java class's `populateContext` method.
 Then you specify the appropriate fields Name, Newsletter ID, and Event Type.
-Lastly, present the generated transparent image URL.
+Finally, you present the generated transparent image URL.

 Notice that the input field names in the JSP are prefixed with